-During the year under review, 92 allegations were received via the whistle-blowing hotline.
-27 of these allegations were valid, with fraud/theft being the most common category.
-Other valid allegations related to unethical behaviour and human resource issues.
+During the year under review, 83 allegations were received via the whistle-blowing hotline, management queries and investigation of specific areas highlighted during internal control reviews.
+24 of these allegations were valid, with fraud/theft being the most common category followed by human resource issues.
 These matters were resolved, resulting in criminal charges, dismissals or disciplinary action against the relevant individuals.
-18 allegations are currently in progress, whilst the remainder of the calls have been closed due to insufficient information being supplied by the caller or the allegations being found to be untrue.

-Future focus areas include increased ethics training initiatives, where required, which will be made over time in line with our objective to continuously improve and entrench ethical and anti-fraud practices.
+Future focus areas include the continuation of ethics training initiatives, where required, which will be made over time in line with our objective to continuously improve and entrench ethical and anti-fraud practices.